connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ![](/posts/dll-hijacking-journey/calc-spawn.gif)

-*Figure 3, Proof of concept: launching signed `LICLUA.EXE` with the forwarding proxy `VCRUNTIME140.dll` next to it runs `calc.exe` (the payload in the proxy's `DllMain`), while the host keeps working through the forwarded exports.*

 That confirmed three things:

 1. `LICLUA.EXE`, a signed Microsoft binary, resolves `VCRUNTIME140.dll` from its own directory without checking the library's signature or integrity.